 Sherwin Sheik, Founder and CEO CareLinx

 It was suggested that your caregivers are clients too and should be part of the picture of marketing your culture and brand.
 Marketing to caregivers as a profession is very important.
 (I have been harping on this for years to our Rosemark customers).
-It can be as simple as thank you’s to cg’s or as involved as offering life skills training not just job skills.
+It can be as simple as thank yous to caregivers or as involved as offering life skills training not just job skills.

-There is quite a bit of wage and hour litigation especially over live-in’s and 24 hour care.
-Full time pay per visit is also a very big problem.
+There is quite a bit of wage and hour litigation especially over live-ins and 24-hour care.
+Full-time pay per visit is also a very big problem.
 If private equity were to come in and want to buy your business, they would do an audit that would uncover problems like this.
-Investigation of these issues with experienced attorney could help in audits, litigation or caregiver management.
+Investigation of these issues with an experienced attorney could help in audits, litigation, or caregiver management.

 Charting should be on the clock.